Dialing up pressure, North Korea tests long-range missile

 It also conducted two medium-range tests in recent weeks from Sunan, home to the country’s main airport, that the U.S. and South Korean militaries assessed to have involved components of the North’s largest ICBM.
 The allies had said the missile, which the North calls Hwasong-17, could be tested at full range soon.

-Those tests followed another launch from Sunan last week.
+Those tests were followed by another launch from Sunan last week.
 But South Korea’s military said the missile likely exploded shortly after liftoff.
-Details of the explosion and the possibility of civilian damage remain unknown.

 North Korea’s official media insisted that the two successful tests were aimed at developing cameras and other systems for a spy satellite.
-Analysts say the North is clearly attempting to simultaneously resume ICBM testing and acquire some level of space-based reconnaissance capability under the pretense of a space launch to reduce international backlash to those moves.
+Analysts say the North is attempting to simultaneously advance its ICBMs and acquire some level of space-based reconnaissance capability under the pretense of a space launch to reduce international backlash to those moves.

-The launch may possibly come around a major political anniversary in April, the birthday of state founder Kim Il Sung, the late grandfather of current leader Kim Jong Un.
+That launch may possibly come around a major political anniversary in April, the birthday of state founder Kim Il Sung, the late grandfather of current leader Kim.

 The North’s previous ICBMs demonstrated potential range to reach the American homeland during three flight tests in 2017.
-Its development of the larger Hwasong-17, which was first revealed in a military parade in October 2020, possibly indicates an aim to arm it with multiple warheads to overwhelm missile defenses, experts say.
+The development of the larger Hwasong-17, which was first revealed in a military parade in October 2020, possibly indicates an aim to arm it with multiple warheads to overwhelm missile defenses.

-The North last flight-tested an ICBM in November 2017, when the Hwasong-15 flew about 1,000 kilometers (600 miles) for about 50 minutes at a maximum altitude of 4,000 kilometers (2,400 miles).
+In North Korea’s last test of an ICBM in November 2017, the Hwasong-15 flew about 1,000 kilometers (600 miles) for about 50 minutes at a maximum altitude of 4,000 kilometers (2,400 miles).
 It wasn’t immediately clear whether the missile from the latest test was the Hwasong-17.

-Denuclearization talks with the U.S. have been stalled since 2019, when the Americans rejected North Korea’s demand for a major release of crippling U.S.-led sanctions in exchange for a partial surrender of its nuclear capabilities.
+Denuclearization talks with the U.S. have been stalled since 2019, when the Americans rejected North Korea’s demand for major sanctions relief in exchange for a partial surrender of its nuclear capabilities.

 Kim presided over a ruling Workers’ Party meeting on Jan.
-19, where Politburo members issued a veiled threat to end his ICBM moratorium, citing U.S. hostility.
-Eleven days later, the North conducted its first test since 2017 of an intermediate range missile, signaling a resumption of major weapons testing.
+19, where Politburo members issued a veiled threat to end his moratorium on ICBM and nuclear tests, citing U.S. hostility.

 ___ Yamaguchi reported from Tokyo.